JoachimGoedhart/Quantify-Intensity-from-Timelapse/README.md

 # Quantify Intensity from Timelapse

-Step-by-step instruction to quantify fluorescence intensities from timelapse imaging experiments
+Step-by-step instruction to quantify fluorescence intensities from timelapse imaging experiments using open source software (ImageJ and PlotTwist)

 ## Preparations